Skip to main content

 All fetched modules are stored under the Modules/ directory.

-# Include XRobot Modules
+# Add XRobot Modules

 Don't forget to include LibXR too!